madsmtm/cargo-sandbox/README.md

 $ cargo install cargo-sandbox
 ```

-This will install two binaries `cargo-sandbox` and `cargo-sandbox-helper`.
+This will install the binary `cargo-sandbox` and the helper dylib `cargo-sandbox-interceptor`.

 You probably also want to also run:
 ```console